New for May- "Were Medieval people un-enlightened?"

 Seeing can no longer be believing, when AI fakery can produce such realistic images.
 A recent BBC series is entitled- "Everything is fake, and nobody cares".
 People are regularly whipped up by online "ragebait", much of which turns out to be false.
 Who can we trust?

 If you're ever in Southampton city centre I may well know what you're thinking.
-A team of us go there most Fridays between 1pm and 3pm, preaching the gospel, giving out Christian literature, and engaging interested passers-by in conversation.
+A team of us go there most Fridays and (usually) the first Saturday of the month, between 1pm and 3pm.
+We preach the gospel, give out Christian literature, and engage interested passers-by in conversation.
 What do they say to us?

 Keep checking in as we add more.